mmai/webtarot/README.md

 WIP

-/!\ For the moment it is just a copy of https://github.com/mitsuhiko/webgame
+/!\ For now it is essentially a copy of https://github.com/mitsuhiko/webgame